railcore/configs/duet/sys/config-user examples/README.md

-Config-user examples
+## Config-user examples

+WARNING: The RailCore is a DIY project.
+Build safe, build smart and BE RESPONSIBLE.
+When in doubt, double check things.
+USE COMMON SENSE AND USE THESE CONFIG FILES AT YOUR OWN RISK.

-This folder contains example files to enable your RailCore in various configurations.
+This folder contains example files to enable your RailCore fully in various configurations.

+Either create your own or take an existing file to base your config on,and name it "config-user.g".
+Place this file in /sys replacing the existing one.

+There are two special example files, one for the kit and one for self-builders.
-You can take a file, rename it to "config-user.g" and place it in /sys Each config file has the bare minimum enabled to allow the RailCore to be operational, and many conservative values will be inherited from the stock config.g
+Each config file enabled to allow the RailCore to be operational in this mode, and many conservative values will be inherited from the stock config.g
-To unleash your railcores speed, size or other features, test, measure and uncomment the various lines.
+To override these and unleash your railcores speeds, size or features, then you must test, measure and uncomment the various lines, preferably individually.

 Read the Duet G-code documentation on any line you are unsure with.